yumoxu/yumoxu.github.io/_pages/about.md

 My current interests lie in the following areas:
 - Effective Retrieval-Augmented Generation (RAG) systems,
 - Accurate faithfulness evaluation and source attribution, and
-- Reliable autonotmous agents with generalizable tool-use capabilities.
+- Reliable autonomous agents with generalizable tool-use capabilities.

 <!-- My primary research focus has been on [summarization](https://era.ed.ac.uk/handle/1842/39624), the process of condensing a source text into a shorter version while preserving its salient information.
 My interests extend to other areas of AI/NLP such as controllable generation and scalable alignment. -->